-6. GTC
+6. MAGNETIC FUSION

-The Gyrokinetic Toroidal Code (GTC) is a 3D particle-in-cell (PIC) application developed at the Princeton Plasma Physics Laboratory to study turbulent transport in magnetic confinement fusion [15, 14].
+The Gyrokinetic Toroidal Code (GTC) is a 3D particlein-cell (PIC) application developed at the Princeton Plasma Physics Laboratory to study turbulent transport in magnetic confinement fusion [12, 13].
 Turbulence is believed to be the main mechanism by which energy and particles are transported away from the hot plasma core in fusion experiments with magnetic toroidal devices.
-An in-depth understanding of this process is of utmost importance for the design of future experiments since their performance and operation costs are directly linked to energy losses.

-At present, GTC solves the non-linear gyrophase-averaged Vlasov-Poisson equations [13] for a system of charged particles in a selfconsistent, self-generated electrostatic field.
-The geometry of the system is that of a torus with an externally imposed equilibrium magnetic field, characteristic of toroidal fusion devices.
-By using the PIC method, the non-linear partial differential equation describing the motion of the particles in the system becomes a simple set of ordinary differential equations that can be easily solved in the Lagrangian coordinates.
-The self-consistent electrostatic field driving this motion could conceptually be calculated directly from the distance between each pair of particles using an N^2 calculation, but this method quickly becomes computationally prohibitive as the number of particles increases.
-The PIC approach reduces the computational complexity to N, by using a grid where each particle deposits its charge to a limited number of neighboring points according to its range of influence.
+GTC solves the non-linear gyrophase-averaged Vlasov-Poisson equations [11] for a system of charged particles in a selfconsistent, self-generated electrostatic field.
+The geometry is that of a torus with an externally imposed equilibrium magnetic field, characteristic of toroidal fusion devices.
+By using the PIC method, the non-linear PDE describing the motion of the particles in the system becomes a simple set of ordinary differential equations (ODEs) that can be easily solved in the Lagrangian coordinates.
+The self-consistent electrostatic field driving this motion could conceptually be calculated directly from the distance between each pair of particles using an $O(N^2)$ calculation, but the PIC approach reduces it to O(N) by using a grid where each particle deposits its charge to a limited number of neighboring points according to its range of influence.
 The electrostatic potential is then solved everywhere on the grid using the Poisson equation, and forces are gathered back to each particle.
-The most computationally intensive parts of GTC are the charge deposition and gather-push steps.
-Both involve large loops over the number of particles, which can reach several million per domain partition.
+The most computationally intensive parts of GTC are the charge deposition and gather-push steps that involve large loops over the particles, which can reach several million per domain partition.